thirtythreeforty/neolink/README.md

 Avaliable features are:

 - `floodlight`: This adds a light control to home assistant
 - `camera`: This adds a camera preview to home assistant.
-It is only updated every 0.5s and cannot be much more than that since it is updated over mqtt not over RTSP
+It is only updated every 0.5s and cannot be much more than that since it is updated over mqtt not over RTSP.
+Not every camera supports the snapshot command needed for this.
+In such cases there will be no `/status/preview` message.
 - `led`: This adds a switch to chage the LED status light on/off to home assistant
 - `ir`: This adds a selection switch to chage the IR light on/off/auto to home assistant
 - `motion`: This adds a motion detection binary sensor to home assistant
 - `reboot`: This adds a reboot button to home assistant
 - `pt`: This adds a selection of buttons to control the pan and tilt of the camera
 - `battery`: This adds a battery level sensor to home assistant

 ### Pause